darinz/DL/05_CNN/01_convolutional_operations.md

 (I * K)(i, j) = \sum_{m} \sum_{n} I(i - m, j - n) \cdot K(m, n)
 ```

+> **Math Breakdown:**
+> - In cross-correlation, the kernel is not flipped; in true convolution, it is.
-The difference is in the sign of the indices.
-For symmetric kernels, both operations produce the same result.
+> - For symmetric kernels, both operations are equivalent.
+> - Most deep learning frameworks use cross-correlation for efficiency and simplicity.

 > **Common Pitfall:**
->
 > If you use a non-symmetric kernel, cross-correlation and convolution will give different results.
 Most deep learning frameworks use cross-correlation by default.

 ### Convolution as Matrix Multiplication